Back in 2002 I posted a question in Usenet about the

 System.Net.IPAddress cannot be serialized because it does not have a default public constructor

-One of the requirements of the XmlSerializer is that the class it is trying to serialize must have a default public constructor.
+One of the requirements of the XmlSerializer is that the type being serialized must have a default public constructor.
+So the answer is: